jorycz/ryradio/README.md

 # API

-* Turn Radio **On**: wget -qO/dev/null http://IP/index.php?station
+* Turn Radio **On**: wget -qO/dev/null http://IP/rr/index.php?station
-* Turn Radio **Off**: wget -qO/dev/null http://IP/index.php?station=666
+* Turn Radio **Off**: wget -qO/dev/null http://IP/rr/index.php?station=666

 # !!!
 WARNING !!!

 !!!
 Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 !
 !!!
 It's supposed to be installed in local home network ONLY !
 !!!
 Never publish web interface to internet !
 !!!
-This will delete all content of /var/www/html/ !!!
+This will ADD content to /var/www/html/ - rr/ folder with radio files !
 I made it in few hours including testing so it should be working fine but scripts are far from perfect.
 Do NOT run it on other than completelly wiped/clean Raspberry PI.

 ## Getting Started

 By default analog output is enabled.
 This can be changed to HDMI in **runAfterBoot.sh** script.
 Radio Stations could be modified in **radioStations.php** before you run ansible-playbook.
-After ansible-playbook install, simple WEB interface should be available on http://YOUR_RPI_IP_ADDRESS/.
+After ansible-playbook install, simple WEB interface should be available on http://YOUR_RPI_IP_ADDRESS/rr/.

 ### Prerequisites